Escherichia coli in molecular biology: Role in biotechnology

 Because of its long history of laboratory culture and ease of manipulation, E. coli also plays an important role in modern biological engineering and industrial microbiology.
 The work of Stanley Norman Cohen and Herbert Boyer in E. coli, using plasmids and restriction enzymes to create recombinant DNA, became a foundation of biotechnology.

 Considered a very versatile host for the production of heterologous proteins, researchers can introduce genes into the microbes using plasmids, allowing for the mass production of proteins in industrial fermentation processes.
 Genetic systems have also been developed which allow the production of recombinant proteins using E. coli.
 One of the first useful applications of recombinant DNA technology was the manipulation of E. coli to produce human insulin.
 Modified E. coli have been used in vaccine development, bioremediation, and production of immobilised enzymes.
+Various strains of E. Coli are used to produce proteins, BL21(DE3) or its derivatives.

 E. coli have been used successfully to produce proteins previously thought difficult or impossible in E. coli, such as those containing multiple disulfide bonds or those requiring post-translational modification for stability or function.
 The cellular environment of E. coli is normally too reducing for disulphide bonds to form, proteins with disulphide bonds therefore may be secreted to its periplasmic space, however, mutants in which the reduction of both thioredoxins and glutathione is impaired also allow disulphide bonded proteins to be produced in the cytoplasm of E. coli.
 It has also been used to produce proteins with various post-translational modifications, including glycoproteins by using the N-linked glycosylation system of Campylobacter jejuni engineered into E. coli.
 Efforts are currently under way to expand this technology to produce complex glycosylations.

 Studies are also being performed into programming E. coli to potentially solve complicated mathematics problems such as the Hamiltonian path problem.